webiny/webiny-js/packages-utils/webiny-validation/README.md

         // Value is invalid
     });

-Validators are specified by its name and in this case, there are three - `required`, `number` and `gt:20`.
+Validators are specified by its name and in this case, there are three - `required`, `number` and `gt`.
 Since value is not empty, it is a number and is greater than 20, code execution will proceed regularly.
-On the other hand, if one of the validator was not satisfied, an instance of `ValidationError` will be thrown.
+On the other hand, if one of the validator was not satisfied, an instance of `ValidationError` would be thrown.

     import { validation } from 'webiny-validation';